Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 > :monocle_face:: Dear search engine, how can I open `a.out` C binary file?

 The the tool we need is `objdump`. `objdump` comes installed with the `gcc` package.
-This bundling indicates that `objdump` is probably very useful and it is a default tool which is important to be familiar with.
+This bundling indicates that `objdump` is a default tool important to be familiar with.

 But first, I want to slightly modify the program we are looking at.
 Our `hello_world.c` is deterministic*, which means it does the same thing every time.
-Instead, let's make something more realistic, such as a program that asks for the user's name and responds hello to them.
+Instead, let's make something more realistic, such as a program that asks for the user's name and responds.

 #### "Hello {name}"